remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 19. (P) Centrifuge the empty plate at 4000 g for 15 min.
 Discard the filtrate and the square-well plate.

-**Q FOR SARA - THE MANUAL MENTIONS AN OPTION STEP TO DRY SAMPLES AT 70oC - DID YOU DO THAT?
-IF SO, FOR HOW LONG?**
+      * skip the optional step "Dry samples at 70oC".

 20. (P) Transfer the mini-column plate to a set of 96-well racked microtubes (from kit).

 21. (P) Remove and discard the aeraseal film.

-22. (P) Add 200uL Elution buffer (or water, ask katie)
+22. (P) Add 200uL ~~Elution buffer~~ - we are using Molecular Grade water instead.

- **Q FOR SARA - SHOULD I USE MQ WATER?
-IF SO, AUTOCLAVED?**

 23. (P) Let it sit for 2-5 minutes.

 24. (P) Centrifuge at 4000g for 5 min.

-optional to repeate stps 21-24 for a second elution step - increases DNA yield but decreases DNA concentration.
-If higher concentration is desired, the second elutin can be done with 200uL eluate from first elution, reheated to 70oC
+      * we do the following optional step "repeate steps 21-24 for a second elution step" (increases DNA yield but decreases DNA concentration.
+If higher concentration is desired, the second elution can be done with 200uL eluate from first elution, reheated to 70oC); collect the second eluate into the same tube used for the first elution.

-**Q TO SARA - DID YOU DO THE ABOVE OPTIONAL STEP?**

 25. (P) Seal the 96-racked microtubes with their caps and store at -20oC.